gamesolids/UQuerySelect/README.md

 - **Vector** - Maximum offset of Direction from the direction selected GameObject is facing
 - **Distance** - Good ol' radial distance from object

+### Replace
+Replaces the selected GameObjects with a prefab or another object in scene.

 ## Install
 1. Download the repository.